 mental health first aid training

-Mental Health First Aid is an evidence-based course developed in Australia nearly 20 years ago, and now in almost 30 countries around the world.
+Mental Health First Aid is an evidence-based course developed in Australia 20 years ago, and now in almost 30 countries around the world.

 The course was the first of its kind and just like physical first aid, provides people with the knowledge and skills to provide first-level support and guidance until the person is connected with professional services.